 First of all, I would like to thank him because our fuel tanks have been refilled in Whale Cove and we thank the minister for the new (interpretation ends) water treatment plant. (interpretation) We've been expecting it for quite a number of years and we have had very frequent boil water advisories since 2015 to this day.
 It is an inconvenience to the people of Whale Cove.
-Could you give us an update on the progress of the new water treatment plant?
+Could you give us an update on the progress of the new water treatment plant and whether COVID-19 is impeding its progress?
 Thank you, Mr. Speaker.